 For this smoked macaroni and cheese, make the cheese sauce by starting with a roux, adding milk, and stirring it together.
 Mix in cooked elbow macaroni, then cook over high heat on your backyard smoker for a crispy finish.

 Corn on the Cob

 Corn on the cob is one of the most classic barbecue sides, and no better than with pork ribs.
 The softly sweet taste cuts through any smoked meat and has an addictive mouthfeel that’s unlike any other dish.

 Making grilled corn on the cob is easy.
 Fire up the grill to medium-high and remove the corn’s husks and silk.
 Apply a touch of butter to each corn cob before grilling until golden brown all over.

 Buttery, sweet, and crumbly, cornbread is a Southern classic.
 This dish has so many variations, from including jalapeños to bacon, but skillet grilling takes it to a whole new level.

 Our easy grilled cornbread is flavored with sweet corn kernels, buttermilk, and a touch of smoke from its flame cooking.
 Using a cast iron skillet, combine all the ingredients and cook for 30 minutes over medium-high heat.

 Potato salad is a barbecue classic for good reason.
 The creamy texture and mild flavor go well with the often-strong flavors of barbecued meat.
-This herbed potato salad adds an extra kick of freshness thanks to the addition of fresh herbs.
+This Texas potato salad adds an extra kick of flavor thanks to the addition of Dijon mustard and chopped dill pickles.

-Instead of the typical creamy potato salad dressing, use lemon juice, Dijon mustard, olive oil, and freshly chopped herbs to make the dressing.
-You can use your favorite herbs, including parsley, chives, and cilantro.
+Instead of the typical creamy potato salad dressing, use dill pickles, Dijon mustard, olive oil, and freshly chopped herbs to make the dressing.
+You can use your favorite herbs, including parsley, chives, and cilantro for added flavor.

 Sweet Potato Fries